Rested/airkupofrod/README.md

 [![PyPI pyversions](https://img.shields.io/pypi/pyversions/airkupofrod.svg)](https://pypi.python.org/pypi/airkupofrod/)

-Or `airkupofrod` for short, is a tiny package which does one thing - takes a deployment in your kubernetes cluster and turns its pod template into a `KubernetesPodOperator` object.
+Or `airkupofrod` for short, is a tiny package which does one thing - takes a deployment in your kubernetes cluster and turns allows you to use its pod template as a `KubernetesPodOperator` object.
+It does this by providing the `KubernetesPodOperatorFromDeployment` operator.

+`airkupofrod` supports 1.10.9<=airflow<2

 ## Installation and usage